ABC iview: best new shows & films streaming this week | ScreenHub Australia - Film & Television Jobs, News, Reviews & Screen Industry Data

 ABC iview: new this week

 Documentary.
-When Louise Ioannidis was found dead in a creek in 2011, a police investigation quickly concluded her death was consistent with drowning and the coroner closed the case.
-But Louisa’s brother Tass always had doubts about how his sister died.
+The gripping conclusion to Australian Story’s investigation into the case of Melbourne woman Louisa Ioannidis, who was found dead in a creek in 2011.
+A police investigation concluded her death was consistent with drowning and the coroner closed the case, but Louisa’s brother Tass always had doubts.
+So he sought help from Julia Robson, a private investigator and true crime podcaster.

 Gardening Australia Spring Special (5 September)